-Are you considering an exciting new career as a certified medical assistant?
-If you answered “yes,” you’ve chosen a challenging and rewarding profession.
+A medical assistant is a multi-skilled professional who works to support the day-to-day operations of various medical facilities.
+Medical assistants are a vital part of the healthcare team, and they play a crucial role in providing high-quality patient care.
 In order to pursue this career, you will want to receive comprehensive training and pass a certification exam, but you should also possess certain qualities in order to be successful.
+(Note: while certification may not always be required, it can help you stand out from other medical assistants.)
+Some medical assistant qualities include empathy and good communication.
 Below we’ve captured a list of the 10 qualities one should possess in order to complete their medical assistant skill set.

 There is more to being successful than meeting the basic medical assistant job description.
 If you are aiming to become a medical assistant it is important to consider what qualities and strengths will be needed for success.
 Consider the following 10 qualities that an individual should have to help complete their medical assistant skill set: